qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/plugins.rst

-                                 the base folder of the plugin's compressed package) of a web friendly image (PNG, JPEG) category               False     one of `Raster`, `Vector`, `Database` and `Web` plugin_dependencies    False     PIP-like comma separated list of other plugins to install (since QGIS 3.8)
+                                 the base folder of the plugin's compressed package) of a web friendly image (PNG, JPEG) category               False     one of `Raster`, `Vector`, `Database` and `Web` plugin_dependencies    False     PIP-like comma separated list of other plugins to install
 =====================  ========  =======================================

 By default, plugins are placed in the `Plugins` menu (we will see in the next